-Independent scholars from within Europe are eligible to apply, and they will normally not hold an appointment, temporary or permanent, at an institution of higher education and research.
+Independent scholars from within Europe† are eligible to apply, and they will not hold an appointment – full-time or part-time, temporary or permanent – at an institution of higher education and research.

 Normally applicants will hold a PhD.
 Other academic or professional qualifications may be considered, along with publications usually in peer-reviewed academic journals.
 Monographs, professional journals and the popular media may also be considered.